 The most intricate textual road map of the set is in “All Alone” (soprano solo).
 The fugal motif in the C minor verse foreshadows the tune, carried by the mezzo-soprano, in the D major chorus.
 Then, while we hear the chorus lyrics, the soprano overlaps that with text from the second verse.
 The other singers take up the verse lyrics, so the soprano then switches back to the chorus text, but this time with the C minor verse music.
 And just when it sounds as if it will again modulate to D major, the song ends.

 “The Prisoner’s Song” (tenor solo) was not only one of the first hits in country (then called hillbilly) music, it was one of the biggest-selling singles of the early 20th century.
-Artists continued to cover it, up to at least the 1970s with Johnny Cash and Hank Snow.
+Artists continued to cover it, until at least the 1970s with Johnny Cash and Hank Snow.
 I’ve set four of its five verses, but repeat verse four, with its evocative phrase “If I had wings like an angel.”
 Verse three serves as a B minor bridge in the key of G (I like that in country, sad songs are often in major keys).
 I’ve given the piano left hand something of a rhythm guitar feel.

 “Tea for Two” is mostly a solo for mezzo-soprano, but the baritone does enter for a duet.
 The B-flat verse, beginning with sparse accompaniment, transitions to the chorus in A-flat, where it stays for the remainder of the song, the two playfully singing to and with each other.